Read about Ian Archer's adventures when he travelled with Audley on a camel trek into Oman's Empty Quarter.

 Alex at Audley produced an exciting itinerary involving travelling into Oman’s Empty Quarter, (Rub' al Khali) by camel, backed by a logistics team that had recently worked on the James Cracknell and Ben Fogle BBC documentary.

-Settng out in a 4x4 from Salalah in the south of the country we passed through Wadi Dawkah, (the 'Land of Frankincense Trees'), through Wadi Hanoon where we were lucky enough to spot gazelle, now protected from hunters, before continuing on a small dirt road into the desert.
-This eventually began to turn a more golden colour with small sand dunes stretching away towards other larger ones occupying the whole northern horizon.
-We drove on, winding our way around the larger dunes, until eventually stopping with sand all around us in every direction – we were at last in the Empty Quarter!
+Setting out in a 4x4 from Salalah in the south of the country we passed through Wadi Dawkah, (the 'Land of Frankincense Trees'), through Wadi Hanoon where we were lucky enough to spot gazelle, now protected from hunters, before continuing on a small dirt road into the desert.
+This eventually began to turn a more golden colour with small sand dunes stretching away toward other larger ones occupying the whole northern horizon.
+We drove on, winding our way around the larger dunes, until eventually stopping with sand all around us in every direction — we were at last in the Empty Quarter!

 It was wonderful to take in the changing landscape at Soraan's (my camel) sedate pace.
-Perched atop of him, meandering between the larger dunes and crossing up and over the smaller ones, I marvelled at the way the changing light caused the yellows and golds of the sand to shift as the shadows changed, particularly emphasized when the odd cloud blew through between the sun and earth on the ever-present desert breeze.
+Perched atop of him, meandering between the larger dunes and crossing up and over the smaller ones, I marvelled at the way the changing light caused the yellows and golds of the sand to shift as the shadows changed, particularly emphasised when the odd cloud blew through between the sun and Earth on the ever-present desert breeze.